 A trained (Wilderness First Responder or higher) staff member will store and distribute any medications.
 Be sure to fill out the medical information form completely, and provide plenty of any medications, and contact camp with specific questions or instructions.
 If the parent prefers and gives permission, the camper can keep emergency treatments like an epipen or inhaler with them at camp.
 We may not be able to accommodate campers with every medical or behavioral challenge.

 How do you keep campers safe and handle emergency situations?

 During staff training and throughout camp the health and safety of our campers is our priority.
 We carefully assess activities beforehand, and include campers in setting “norms” to avoid risky behaviors.
 Of course, in an outdoor setting accidents might happen at anytime, so we prepare our staff in emergency protocols.
 Several of our staff have CPR, First Aid, Wilderness First Aid training, our camp medic is a certified Wilderness First Responder.
-For anything that we can’t handle at camp, Santa Fe has full medical services.
+For anything that we can’t handle at camp, Mora has a small health clinic a few minutes away, and Taos and Las Vegas have full medical services.